 The RSU&PSU Plan was adopted and implemented in 2013 to provide eligible participants with compensation opportunities to enhance the Corporation's ability to attract, motivate and retain key employees, to reward the participants for significant performance and associated growth in the value for Shareholders, and to align the interest of the participants with those of the Shareholders.
-The Board has discretion to determine which employees of the Corporation will participate in the RSU&PSU Plan, the incentive amount granted under the RSU&PSU Plan, the split between RSUs and PSUs and related vesting conditions.
-The RSU&PSU Plan provides for grants of either RSUs or PSUs.
-Whenever the Corporation declares a common share dividend, additional RSUs are credited to the participant's account on each dividend payment date and are equivalent in value to the dividend paid on common shares.
+The Board has discretion to determine which employees of the Corporation will participate in the RSU & PSU Plan, the incentive amount granted under the RSU & PSU Plan, the split between RSUs and PSUs and related vesting conditions.
+The RSU & PSU Plan provides for grants of either RSUs or PSUs.
+Whenever the Corporation declares a Share dividend, additional RSUs are credited to the participant's account on each dividend payment date and are equivalent in value to the dividend paid on Shares.
+In 2023, the RSU & PSU Plan was amended to allow for the participants to elect to receive a cash payment in lieu of common shares.